-We are very proud of all our pupils and the success they achieve whilst at Pleckgate.
-Following a rigorous selection process, we have appointed their Senior Prefects for this academic year.
-Mohammed Nabeel Rashid is Head Boy and Hafsah Khonat is Head Girl.
-Both pupils (pictured above) are excellent role models for the school and have participated in a wide range of activities including mentoring Year 7 pupils, Duke of Edinburgh, Pleckgate Vocal Group and supporting new pupils to settle into life at Pleckgate.
-Mohammed Nabeel and Hafsah are responsible for leading a team of prefects who represent the school as ambassadors at both local and national events as well as leading Pupil Council and representing the views of the pupils to the Senior Leadership Team.
+Following a rigorous selection process, we have appointed our Senior Prefects for this academic year along with a team of prefects who will represent our school.
+All of these pupils are excellent role models for the school and have participated in a wide range of activities including mentoring Year 7 pupils, Duke of Edinburgh, Sports Captains, Pleckgate Vocal Group and supporting new pupils to settle into life at Pleckgate.

+Our Senior Prefects are responsible for leading a team of prefects who represent the school as ambassadors at both local and national events as well as leading Pupil Council and representing the views of the pupils to the Senior Leadership Team.